Saturday, June 23, 2007

 sites are strongest where they have print directories.

-Peter Krasilovsky reminded
+Peter Krasilovsky reminded advertisers to

 consider their local newspaper sites.
 Those sites